evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 -   `shallow_clone`: Sets `clone_depth` to 100, if not already set.
 -   `recurse_submodules`: automatically initialize and update each submodule in the repository, including any nested submodules.
--   `clone_all_branches`: By default, Evergreen clones only the default or given `branch` for each module.
-If set to true, Evergreen clones all branches for each module.
--   `full_tree_clone`: By default, Evergreen only clones the trees (files and folders) associated with the default or given `branch` for each module.
-If set to true, Evergreen clones the full history of each module.
+-   `full_clone`: By default, Evergreen only clones the trees (files and folders) associated with the default or given `branch` for each module.
+If set to true, Evergreen clones the full history of each module and each branch.

 The parameters for each module are: